Are you tired of wrestling with disorderly mounds of clothing in your clothes closet, every single day?

 - Be extra careful not to overload a shelf; you don’t want to run the risk of the shelf breaking or collapsing under the weight of clothes or accessories.

-Before making a trip to the store for organization items or supplies, take a look around your home.
+However, before making a trip to the store for organization items or supplies, it’s a good idea to take a look around your home.
 What items can you reuse or repurpose for storage?
 You might find you have some organization supplies on hand you once purchased and forgot about!

 Make it easy to mend clothes.